A Novel Single-Layer Quantum Neural Network for Approximate SRBB-Based Unitary Synthesis: Unitary approximation via SRBB: the algebraic structure

 \subsection{Remark 1}

 The approximation algorithm~\cite{sarkar2024quantum} works only with special unitary operators without losing generality, thanks to the surjective relation that exists between the special unitary group $SU(2^n)$ and the unitary group $U(2^n)$.
-Indeed, $U(d)=U(1)\times SU(d)$, which means that any unitary matrix is a phase (or unitary) scaling of a special unitary matrix; this result can also be pointed out by the well-known identity $\det(cA)=c^d\det(A)$ with $c\in\mathbb{C},\,A\in GL(d,\mathbb{C})$.
-In fact, for any unitary matrix $U=e^{i\alpha}V$, where $\det(V)=1$, it holds that $\det(U)=e^{i\alpha\cdot d}$, leading the determination of the rescaling phase to the resolution of equations of degree $d$ on the complex plane.
-Therefore, for any $U\in U(d)$, it is worth noting that $\frac{U}{\left[\det(U)\right]^{\frac{1}{d}}}\in SU(d)$.
-This fact allows us, first of all, to work only with special unitary matrices without losing generality and, secondly, to have a precise recipe for correcting the arbitrariness in the choice of the phase that the QNN encounters in its learning process when considering loss functions based on density matrices\footnote{This topic will be revisited again in Section~\ref{sec:impl}, dedicated to implementation.}.
+Indeed, $U(d)\simeq U(1)\times SU(d)$, which means that \emph{locally} (at the level of Lie algebras) any unitary matrix is a phase (or unitary) scaling of a special unitary matrix~\cite{nakahara2018geometry}.
+This result can also be illustrated by the well-known identity $\det(cA)=c^d\det(A)$ with $c\in\mathbb{C},\,A\in GL(d,\mathbb{C})$.
+In fact, for any unitary matrix $U=e^{i\alpha}V$, where $\det(V)=1$, it holds that $\det(U)=e^{i\alpha\cdot d}$, leading to the determination of the rescaling phase to the resolution of equations of degree $d$ on the complex plane.
+Actually, $U(d)$ has a richer \emph{global} topological structure defined by a non-trivial principal bundle $SU(d)$ on the basis $U(1)$~\cite{nakahara2018geometry}.
+However, for many applications of quantum computing, this geometric structure does not emerge explicitly, since unitary transformations modulo global phase are considered, hence belonging to the projective unitary group $PU(d)\cong SU(d)/\mathbb{Z}_d$.

+In any case, for any $U\in U(d)$, it is worth noting that $\frac{U}{\left[\det(U)\right]^{\frac{1}{d}}}\in SU(d)$.
+This fact allows us, first of all, to work only with special unitary matrices without losing generality, and, second, to have a precise recipe for correcting the arbitrariness in the choice of the phase that the QNN encounters in its learning process when considering loss functions based on density matrices\footnote{This topic will be revisited again in Section~\ref{sec:impl}, dedicated to implementation.}.